phoebeireland/codeinstitutemilestoneproject4/README.md

 * All of the contents on the pages of the website collapsed correctly when viewed on a smaller screen.
 * The footer remained at the bottom of the pages when viewed on a smaller screen.
 * The Navbar collapsed correctly when viewed on a smaller screen, and the correct code was there to enable to collapsed menu to expand when clicked.
-* The text within the boxes were all still correctly centered on smaller screens just as they were on the larger ones.
+* The text within the blog boxes were all still correctly centered on smaller screens just as they were on the larger ones.
-*
+* On the About page, the two card stacked properly when the page was viewed on a smaller screen.
+* The blog post cards all stacked and minimised correctly when viewed on a smaller screen.

 ## Testing User Stories
 ### New User:
-1. An easily navigatable website and shopping area
-2. The ability to buy products for an upcoming funeral
+1. Upon entering the webiste, a navbar is clearly visible at the top of the page, and is accessible across all of the pages of the website.
+IN addition, there is a search bar at the top of the page which can take a user to a specific product or group of products, based on what the y type intyo the search box.
+2. The shop is available through both the main page via the "Visit Shop" button in the middle of the page, and through the various links in the navbar.
+Also, specific categories of products are available in the navbar, which allows a user to go to specific groups of products, rather than having to sort through the entire list of the products every time.
 3. An area to find out a bit of information about the funeral home and those who work in it
 4. A nice arrangement of product options
 5. The ability to see what services are coming up, and offer condolences to those who died